Amslee Institute on February 12, 2019

 Professional nannies have a combination of training and paid childcare experience.
-All should have CPR and First Aid certification, and most have completed college level education courses or Continuing Education Courses (CEC’s) like the Professional Childcare Diploma program.
+All should have CPR and First Aid certification, and most have completed college-level education courses or Continuing Education Courses (CEC’s) like the Professional Childcare Diploma program.
 Professional nannies have at least 3 years of in-home childcare experience and are paid legally with benefits that include paid vacation and appropriate compensation.

 The International Nanny Association (INA), the difference between a Career Nanny and a Professional Nanny is as follows:

 Career Nanny – Has chosen to be a nanny as their career path and has worked as a nanny for a significant amount of time.
-He or she has made a conscious choice to remain in the field and has no intentions to leave.
+He or she has made a conscious choice to remain in the field and has no intention to leave.

 Professional Nanny – Meaning, they treat this job as they would any position in any other field.
-They have a signed a contract, negotiate pay and benefits, attend training and invest in professional knowledge that is relevant to position, etc.
+They have signed a contract, negotiate pay and benefits, attend training and invest in professional knowledge that is relevant to the position, etc.

 The INA points out that some providers can fall into both categories, but not every Career Nanny can be considered a Professional, and not every Professional Nanny would consider him/herself a Career Nanny.